 When did the Prism Program launch and where does it operate?

 The program launched in March 2022 at Triangle’s newly renovated Main Street site in Malden, and is currently taking referrals from DDS service coordinators.
 The program will continue to enroll new members throughout the year and will have a maximum capacity of 32 individuals once the program is fully operationalized.
-The Prism Program service site is located in downtown Malden and will serve individuals from the Metro North communities of Everett, Lynnfield, Malden, Medford, Melrose, North Reading, Reading, Saugus, Stoneham, and Wakefield.
-Later in 2022 and in 2023, we will begin to offer Prism Program activities to North Shore communities out of our Salem service site.
+The Prism Program service site is located in downtown Malden and serves individuals from Metro North, North Shore, and East Middlesex area communities as defined by the Department of Developmental Services.
+More information on which specific communities are included in these areas, visit the DDS website.

 For more information, including ways you or a loved one can explore joining the program, please contact: